 Well--- almost.
 There’s just so much good music to come from 2017 that we’re going to take one more show to highlight the best of the rest.

-Last week we held the first ever Korngold Awards.
+In 2018 we held the first ever Korngold Awards.
 A panel of judges in the film and music community voted on the best scores of the year.
 Many of their favorites didn’t come out on top.
 On this week’s episode of Nick’s Flix, with Nick Lippa, we’ll listen to Danny Elfman and Justice League, Henry Jackman and Jumanji: Welcome to the Jungle, Alan Menken and Beauty and the Beast, and much more.